aerospike/expression-dsl-java/README.md

 * Operation Expressions (introduced in Aerospike Database 5.6)

 ## Why DSL
-A filter expression is created by combining the expression predicate classes using Polish notation, compiling it, and then attaching it to the query.
+A filter expression is created by combining the expression predicate classes using Polish notation, compiling it, and then attaching it to the operation.
 This approach has several limitations, including a difficult developer experience.

 Expressions require the use of native language clients.
-As a result, filter expressions cannot be used in places that only accept a query written in text.
+As a result, filter expressions cannot be used in places that only accept a filter written in text.
 As a workaround, expressions can be created separately using a native client and exported as a base64-encoded string.

 A text-based DSL can be converted into Expressions and be used across frameworks, connectors, gateways, data browsers, IDE plug-ins, and all language-native clients.
-Having a standard way to describe query filters is easy to document and makes it accessible to developers regardless of their language preferences.
+Having a standard way to describe filters is easy to document and makes it accessible to developers regardless of their language preferences.

 ## Prerequisites
 * Java 17 or later